dnp3/opendnp3-guide/mkdoc/docs/features/features.md

 on the documentation landing page.

 Conformance tests only exist for subset levels 1 & 2.
-Opendnp3 is routinely tested for subset level 2 using 3rd party tools, but you can also configure the  library to act as a simple levle 1 device.
+Opendnp3 is routinely tested for subset level 2 using 3rd party tools, but you can also configure the  library to act as a simple level 1 device.
 The stack currently meets all the level 2 subset requirements with the notable except of support BROADCAST messages.
 Very few people actually need this, and it's a questionable feature of the protocol usually not recommended for use anymore.